Oracle Health Health Design System Desktop EHR 20+ Teams

 Physician input did not refine the system at the margins.
 It changed it substantively.

-A standing physician advisory group spanning multiple specialties and care settings was embedded into every phase of the work — not sequenced as a final validation step.
-No data tier assignment, no visualization form decision, and no behavioral specification was considered stable until reviewed by at least two physicians with relevant clinical context.
+A physician advisory group from multiple specialties and care settings was part of every phase, not just brought in at the end.
+No tier assignment, form decision, or behavioral specification was considered stable until at least two physicians with relevant clinical experience had reviewed it.
+Physicians were in the room from discovery through component review.

 PhaseInput soughtWhat changed